Timing Belt and Water Pump Replacement Cost (2026)

 How to Get the Best Price

-Ask for a full timing belt service quote that includes the belt, tensioner, idler pulley, and water pump as a package.
-Many shops offer a bundled rate that is cheaper than adding each item individually.
-Get quotes from a trusted mechanic in your area and compare at least two before approving the work.
+Ask for a full timing belt service quote that covers the belt, tensioner, idler pulley, and water pump as a package.
+Many shops offer a bundled rate cheaper than pricing each item separately.
+Get at least two written quotes before approving the work.

 Frequently Asked Questions